What is Tungsten Carbide?

 - PVD coatings – All PVD coatings can be applied to carbides.

 What can we do for you?

-Our applications focus on precision cold and hot work tooling as well as high wear parts such as valve and seat components for mining pumps.
+Our applications focus on precision cold work tooling, as well as high wear parts such has found in the pumps and valves and packaging industry.